stephengold/Maud/README.md

  + develop animations from motion-capture data
  + copy/retarget animations between models
  + convert models in other formats to native J3O format
- + troubleshoot issues with models (or with your model-asset pipeline)
+ + troubleshoot issues with models (or with the model-asset pipeline)

 Summary of features:

  + load models from local filesystems, JAR/ZIP archives, or HTTP servers
+ + merge models
  + import models from [Blender][]/[Ogre][]/[Wavefront][obj]/[Xbuf][] and save to native J3O format
  + import animations from [Biovision Hierarchy (BVH)](#bvh) files
  + visualize animations, axes, bones, bounding boxes, mesh vertices, physics objects, and skeletons